Variational Quantum Eigensolver for Classification in Credit Sales Risk: Variational Quantum Eigensolver for Credit Sales Risk Analysis

 \subsection{VQE for Data Classification}

-The algorithm of classification is presented in a form of pseudocode as Alg.~\ref{lbl:alg:classification:with:multiple:VQE}.
-We utilize nine-qubit register and its initial state may be written in three parts $\mket{\Psi}=\mket{\psi_{VQE}}\mket{\psi_{D^C_j}}\mket{\psi_{anc}}$, where the subregister $\mket{\psi_{VQE}}$ marks the qubits dedicated to the VQE, $\mket{\psi_{D^C_j}}$ represents $j$-th sample, and $\mket{\psi_{anc}}$ are auxiliary qubits in which the state after the realization of the SWAP-test is written.
+The algorithm of classification is presented in a form of pseudocode as Alg.~\ref{lbl:fig:classification:with:VQE:EC:2024:JW:MW}.
+We utilize nine-qubit register and its initial state may be written in three parts $\mket{\Psi}=\mket{\psi_{anc}}\mket{\psi_{VQE}}\mket{\psi_{D_i}}$, where the subregister $\mket{\psi_{VQE}}$ marks the qubits dedicated to the VQE, $\mket{\psi_{D_i}}$ represents $i$-th sample from data set $D$, and $\mket{\psi_{anc}}$ are auxiliary qubits necessary to realization of the SWAP-Test.

-Generally, it is possible to apply various functions to calculate the error value -- in Alg.~\ref{lbl:alg:classification:with:multiple:VQE}, it is realized by the function $f$, given in Eq.~(\ref{lbl:eq:f:error:function:JW:MS:ICCS:2023}), and directly by the SWAP-test.
-The algorithm's input is a data set $\{ D^C \}$.
-Each observation is evaluated with the use of previously calculated parameters $\theta_{T^k_l}$.
-These parameters are the output of the optimization process as in Eq.~\ref{lbl:eq:VQE:optimalization:process} for each class $k$ and case $l$.
+Generally, it is possible to apply various functions to calculate the error value.
+It can be realized by the function $f$, given in Eq.~(\ref{lbl:eq:f:error:function:JW:MS:ICCS:2023}), but in Alg.~\ref{lbl:fig:classification:with:VQE:EC:2024:JW:MW} it is performed directly by the SWAP-Test.
+The algorithm's input is a data set $\{ D \}$.
+Each observation is evaluated with the use of previously calculated parameters $\theta_{T^g_c}$.
+These parameters are the output of the optimization process as in Eq.~\ref{lbl:eq:VQE:optimalization:process} for each class $c$ and group $g$ (the data analysis showed that there are groups of points closely located to one another in each class what may be observed in Fig.~\ref{lbl:fig:pca:decomposition:two:comp:training:data}).

-The function $f$ and the SWAP-test calculate a distance between a vector of analyzed observation $l$ and the class $k$.
-More precisely, both functions compute the distance between an observation $l$ and an $n$-dimensional sphere surface which center is averaged by parameters $\theta_{T^k_l}$.
+The function $f$ and the SWAP-Test calculate a distance between a vector of analyzed observation $i$ and a class $c$.
+More precisely, both functions compute the distance between an observation $i$ and quantum state which is pointed out by parameters $\theta_{T^g_c}$.
 An acceptance threshold -- which is the boundary distance from the class center to its most distant elements -- should not be to high because it may cause the class overlapping.
-For the analyzed data set, the initial acceptance threshold is given by $\varepsilon^k_l=0.5$ and its lowest value is $\Delta^k_l=0.0$.
-The optimization process should lead to the minimization of $\varepsilon^k_l$ to reduce the number of situations when one observation might be categorized to more than one class.
+For the analyzed data set, the initial acceptance threshold is given by $\Omega^g_c=0.5$ and its lowest value is $\Lambda^g_c=0.0$.
+The optimization process should lead to the minimization of $\Omega^g_c$ to reduce the number of situations when one observation might be categorized to more than one class.

 It should be added that an observation recognized as an element of a class is placed in the set $C$ and non-categorized observations in the set $U$.
-Because values of the parameters $\theta_{T^k_l}$ are changed in the optimization process, the additional filtration is required for elements of the set $U$.
+Because values of the parameters $\theta_{T^g_c}$ are changed in the optimization process, the additional filtration is required for elements of the set $U$.